-To be sure, that was true.
-It was time to go out and sell.
-The problem was that there was a clear silo in place.
-Marketing did their jobs without much interaction with the sales team, explained what they were doing from time to time and then sort of dropped off the face of the earth, expecting the sales team to do the rest.
+I can clearly recall meeting with the marketing team when I worked as a sales representative for a medical device company.
+Marketing did their jobs without much interaction with the sales team, explained what they were doing from time to time, and then sort of dropped off the face of the earth, expecting the sales team to do the rest.

 So, what can you do as a marketer to make life easier on your sales team?

-1) Generate More Leads
+Generate More Leads

-If you’re already generating leads through your website congratulations, you’re ahead of the curve.
+If you’re already generating leads through your website, congratulations, you’re ahead of the curve.
 But how do you know if you’re generating enough leads?
 More is always better when it comes to sales leads, right?

-Calls to action promoting Ebooks get almost twice the click through rate as emails promoting webinars.
+Calls to action promoting E-books get almost twice the click-through rate as emails promoting webinars.

 Companies with 30 or more landing pages generate 7x more leads than those with fewer than 10.

 Want to make your sales team’s life a little easier?
-Get more Ebooks produced.
+Get more E-books produced.

-2) Help Sales Identify Qualified Leads
+2. Help Sales Identify Qualified Leads

-For example, I used to work at a company that marketed bone grafting materials to dental specialists who were placing dental implants.
+For example, I used to work at a company that marketed bone grafting materials to dental specialists placing dental implants.
 The sales team knew that any lead that was an oral and maxillofacial surgeon was more likely to become a good customer than a lead who was a general dentist because they generally placed more dental implants.
 A lead scoring system would assign a higher value to oral surgeons in this case.

 Make life easier on your sales team by identifying quality leads and getting them to the sales team when it makes the most sense.

-3) Align Lead Qualification With the Sales Process
+3. Align Lead Qualification With the Sales Process

 Embrace Sales and Marketing Alignment